digitalex/recz/README.md

 Setup
 -----
-Recz expects a sqlite database named 'recz.sqlite' with a table named 'example'.
-In the sqlite3 console, create it like this:
+Recz expects a sqlite database named 'recz.sqlite' with two tables named 'items' and 'sessions'.
+If you use the importer, they are created automatically.
+Import a list of item_id, session_id like this:

-    CREATE TABLE examples (item_id TEXT, session_id TEXT);
-    CREATE INDEX main.itemidx ON examples(item_id);
-    CREATE INDEX main.sessionidx ON examples(session_id);

-Import some data however you'd like (I use grep, sed and awk to create a sql script).
+    python importer.py < items.txt

 Then start the server simply like this:

-    ./server.py
+    python server.py

 Test it: